-- If the camera does not focus the desired target subject with automatic selection, switch the AF method to zone selection or [FlexiZone -Single] (p.321) and refocus. - With Live View shooting, the number of AF points will differ depending on the [15: Aspect ratio] setting.
+- If the camera does not focus the desired target subject with automatic selection, switch the AF method to zone selection or [FlexiZone Single] (p.321) and refocus.
+With Live View shorting, the number of AF points will differ depending or - With Live View shooting, the number of AF points will differ depending on the [15: Aspect ratio] setting.
 When the aspect ratio is [3:2], [4:3], or [16:9], there will be 63 AF points and 9 zones.
 For [1:1], 49 AF points and 9 zones. - For movie shooting, the number of AF points and zones will differ depending on the [Movie recording size] setting.
-With #HD shooting, there will be 63 AF points and 9 zones.
-For #4K shooting, 15 AF points and 3 zones.
+With FHD HD shooting, there will be 63 AF points and 9 zones.
+For HD points and 3 zones.